zwicker-group/py-pde/docs/source/manual/mathematical_basics.rst

     \text{and} \; \phi \in [0, 2\pi)

-The associated symmetric grid :class:`~pde.grids.polar.PolarSymGrid` assumes that fields only depend on the radial coordinate :math:`r`.
+The associated symmetric grid :class:`~pde.grids.spherical.PolarSymGrid` assumes that fields only depend on the radial coordinate :math:`r`.
 Note that vector and tensor fields can still have components in the polar direction.
 In particular, vector fields still have two components: :math:`\vec v(r) = v_r(r) \vec e_r +  v_\phi(r) \vec e_\phi`.